 Pleased to meet you!
 I’m a chocolate Labrador retriever, born with along with my brothers and sisters on November 27, 2016 in West Richland, WA.
 When I was just 12 weeks old I moved to Colorado to live with my foster mom, dad and two brothers who are golden retrievers, Kosmo and Pluto.

-Being outside, sunbathing, chasing my tail and after leaves are some of my favorite things to do.
+Being outside, sunbathing, and chasing after leaves are some of my favorite things to do.
 I also really like to play with other dogs and humans.
 Sometimes meeting new people is a little scary but it doesn’t take me very long to feel comfortable with them.